Eekhofh/Advanced-Programming-Final-Project/README.md

 5) You will now see a percentage of how much both files matched.
 6) Download the desired output-file with the download-button.

+Pytest:
+1) Go into the unit_tests folder.
+2) Run the pytest command.
+* Some pycodestyle requirements were ignored, because of errors.

 _______________________________________________________________________